 BIBLICAL, THEOLOGICAL, AND HISTORICAL GROUNDING

-An entheogen is a psychoactive compound, typically from natural sources such as plants or fungi, that can be used to alter consciousness for spiritual purposes.8 Thousands of years of knowledge from traditional medicine practices outlined the dose, efficacy, and preparation of many natural medicines and have demonstrated that entheogens are a powerful tool for healing various conditions.9 There is early evidence that these substances can provide unique interventions for patients with mental health conditions that do not respond well to standard psychopharmaceuticals, including treatment-resistant depression, generalized anxiety disorder, substance use disorder and PTSD.28,29
+An entheogen is a psychoactive compound, typically from natural sources such as plants or fungi, that can alter consciousness and evoke spiritual and mystical experiences.
+(8) Entheogens specifically belong to a class of compounds that scientific studies have shown to be non-addicting.
+Thousands of years of knowledge from traditional medicine practices outlined the dose, efficacy, and preparation of many natural medicines and have demonstrated that entheogens are a powerful tool for healing various conditions.
+(9) There is early evidence that these substances can provide unique interventions for patients with mental health conditions that do not respond well to standard psychopharmaceuticals, including treatment-resistant depression, generalized anxiety disorder, end-of-life distress, substance use disorder and PTSD.
+(28,29)

-The archaeological and sociological record contains a near-universal, global relationship between human spiritual life and entheogenic plants and fungi.,,,,, These records include the use of entheogens by the people of the Bible., Ecstatic states of consciousness and mystical experiences have certainly played a role in the history and development of Christian theology and revelation., Today, research has shown these substances possess a unique capacity for alleviating human misery.
+The archaeological, anthropological and sociological record contains a near-universal, global relationship between human spiritual life and entheogenic plants and fungi.(5,6,7,8,9,10) These records include the use of entheogens by the people of the Bible.
+Ecstatic states of consciousness and mystical experiences have certainly played a role in the history and development of Christian theology and revelation.
+Today, research has shown these substances possess a unique capacity for alleviating human misery.

 TEXT OF THE MOTION

-WHEREAS the Bible informs a belief that the Creator placed plants (including fungus) into human life for the purpose of human thriving, that they may be used for human healing - both physical and emotional1,2,3,4; and
+WHEREAS the Bible informs a belief that the Creator placed plants (including fungi) into human life for the purpose of human thriving, that they may be used for physical, mental, spiritual and emotional healing (1,2,3,4); and

-WHEREAS the prevailing research demonstrates that entheogenic compounds possess worthwhile capacities and a strong safety profile,, for treating and alleviating human pain and misery; and
+WHEREAS the prevailing academic research demonstrates that entheogenic compounds possess worthwhile capacities and a strong safety profile, for treating and alleviating human pain and misery; and

 WHEREAS the United Church of Christ has established itself in solidarity with victims of the carceral state and victims of the “war on drugs,” and presently advocates for reduced penalties for non-violent offenders as per 2 Corinthians 2:5-8,

-THEREFORE BE IT RESOLVED that the Thirty-Fifth General Synod of the United Church of Christ urges our state and federal legislators to immediately work toward the decriminalization and legalization of entheogenic substances.
+THEREFORE BE IT RESOLVED that the United Church of Christ urges our state and federal legislators to immediately work toward the decriminalization and legalization of entheogenic substances.

 BE IT FURTHER RESOLVED that a copy of this Resolution be submitted to the United States Senate and House of Representatives and the President and Vice-President of the United States of America.

-BE IT FURTHER RESOLVED that the Thirty-Fifth General Synod of the United Church of Christ encourages advocacy by all settings of the church for the decriminalization and legalization of entheogenic substances in total solidarity with our ecumenical faith partners and communities of faith throughout creation.
+BE IT FURTHER RESOLVED that the United Church of Christ encourages advocacy by all settings of the church for the decriminalization and legalization of entheogenic substances in total solidarity with our ecumenical faith partners and communities of faith throughout creation.

-BE IT FINALLY RESOLVED that the Thirty-Fifth General Synod of the United Church of Christ encourages all Congregations, Associations, And Conferences to work together to advocate for the further study of the therapeutic benefits of these substances, and study the value of these substances in our shared religious life together.
+BE IT FINALLY RESOLVED that the United Church of Christ encourages all Congregations, Associations, and Conferences to work together to advocate for the further study of the therapeutic benefits of these substances, and study the value of these substances in our shared religious life together.

 FUNDING: The funding for the implementation of the Resolution will be made in accordance with the overall mandates of the affected agencies and the funds available.